osaetinevbuoma/movies-collection-angular-springboot/README.md

 * In `moviedb_app_server`, `./gradlew bootRun` starts the Tomcat server.
 * In `moviedb-app-client`, `ng serve` starts the Angular front-end.
 Visit `http://localhost:4200` in your browser to view the running application.

+## Demo
+A demonstration of the application can be accessed [here](https://angular-movie-db-frontend.herokuapp.com/).